EduardoZepeda/coffee-bytes-hugo/content/authors/eduardo-zepeda/_index.en.md

 ## A little bit more about me

-I learned almost all that I know about web developing [by reading and practicing a pile of books](/en/pages/libros-que-he-leido-y-resenas/).
+I learned almost all that I know about web developing [by reading and practicing this pile of books](/en/pages/libros-que-he-leido-y-resenas/).
 I even reviewed some of them.
 Lately I've been experimenting with online platforms like: [Educative](https://educative.io), [Udemy](https://www.udemy.com/) and Platzi too.

 I possess the [Microsoft AZ-900 Fundamentals Certification](https://www.credly.com/badges/17608a52-2cb7-4268-a907-613459559911/public_url)